 Damaged Cords and Wiring

-Frayed, damaged cords and wiring are a major issue that can lead to a fire.
+Frayed, damaged cords and wiring are major issues that can lead to a fire.
 This can present itself in the appliances you use or even the structural wiring of your home or commercial building.
 Buildings over 20 years old could potentially not be equipped to handle the increased amount of energy we use with our modern appliances.
 This can lead to overheated wiring, sparking, and potentially a wall fire.
 Damaged wiring can aggravate the situation.

 If you notice any frayed or damaged wires, they need to be replaced immediately.
 If you have an older home or commercial building, it’s a good idea to have an electrician do a thorough safety audit to see if you have any underlying issues to repair.
 It’s also important to have a reliable fire detection system in place just in case you can’t immediately identify a wiring issue on time.